beingaryan/Sign-To-Speech-Conversion/README.md

 #### The training phase data has been evaluated on the Heatmap Plotting representation.
 ![](Analysis/Heatmp.png)<br />
-#### The prescribed inference suggests that the trained classes are highly correlated with the same class of the data.
+#### The prescribed analysis aims that each class is most correlated with that traned class.

 ## :clap: And it's done!
 Feel free to mail me for any doubts/query